yan-soon/tp/docs/DeveloperGuide.md

 Given below is how a delete operation behaves at each step of its execution.

-Step 1.
-The user types in a command string corresponding to a delete operation.
+1. The user types in a command string corresponding to a delete operation.

-Step 2.
-This calls the `execute` method of the `LogicManager` class.
+2. This calls the `execute` method of the `LogicManager` class.
 The user input is passed in as a string.

-Step 3. `Logic.execute()` then calls the `parseCommand`  method of the `gradPadParser` class to parse the string input.
+3. `Logic.execute()` then calls the `parseCommand`  method of the `gradPadParser` class to parse the string input.

-Step 4. `gradPadParser.parseCommand()` sees that this is an delete command, and so uses the `DeleteCommandParser` class to create a corresponding `DeleteCommand`, using the `DeleteCommandParser.parse()` method.
+4. `gradPadParser.parseCommand()` sees that this is an delete command, and so uses the `DeleteCommandParser` class to create a corresponding `DeleteCommand`, using the `DeleteCommandParser.parse()` method.

-Step 5.
-In `DeleteCommandParser`, the ModuleCode is first extracted from the string input.
+5. In `DeleteCommandParser`, the ModuleCode is first extracted from the string input.

-Step 6.
-A `DeleteCommand` is then created with the ModuleCode, and is passed back to the `LogicManager` in step 2.
+6. A `DeleteCommand` is then created with the ModuleCode, and is passed back to the `LogicManager` in step 2.

-Step 7. `LogicManager` executes the newly created `DeleteCommand`.
+7. `LogicManager` executes the newly created `DeleteCommand`.

-Step 8.
-The target module to be deleted is retrieved, if it exists in the Current Modules of GradPad.
+8. The target module to be deleted is retrieved, if it exists in the Current Modules of GradPad.

-Step 9.
-The `Model` is then updated by removing the target module.
+9. The `Model` is then updated by removing the target module.

 The following sequence diagram shows how the delete command is executed.